Nicolas-Botelho/leds-tools-public/docs/oraculo/4_project_management/index.md

 | 5  | Developers   | LLM Answers Generating Graphical Data         | Deliver graphic information through the LLM chat.                                                | 80         | Improve LLM answers                                   |

 ---
+---

+## 📊 Project Metrics

+These are the management metrics chosen for the Oráculo project.
+Each metric indicates how it will be measured using **GitHub data integrated into Oráculo**, and its expected impact on improving project outcomes.

+### 1. Committed vs. Completed
+- **Measurement**: Count the number of issues (or story points) marked as **planned for the sprint** (Committed) versus the number of issues **closed in GitHub** within that sprint (Completed).
+Oráculo will calculate the percentage with the formula:
+  `(Completed Work Items * 100) / (Committed Work Items)`
+- **Impact**: Provides visibility into the team’s ability to meet commitments and improves estimation accuracy.
+Discrepancies highlight unrealistic planning or blockers, allowing managers to act early and keep delivery predictable.

+---

+### 2. Team Velocity
+- **Measurement**: Based on the **sum of completed story points in GitHub issues** per sprint.
+Oráculo will present historical velocity per sprint and calculate a rolling average across the last 3–4 sprints.
+- **Impact**: Enables forecasting of future deliveries and workload capacity.
+Consistent velocity indicates maturity; sudden changes point to problems like absences, scope changes, or technical obstacles, helping managers anticipate risks.

+---

+### 3. Automated Test Coverage
+- **Measurement**: Integration with CI/CD pipelines (e.g., GitHub Actions) will provide reports on **percentage of code covered by automated tests**.
+Coverage = `(Lines of Code Tested / Total Lines of Code) * 100`.
+Data will be automatically collected after each pipeline execution.
+- **Impact**: Ensures quality and reduces regression risks.
+High coverage means safer deployments, faster detection of anomalies, and more robust improvements in Oráculo without breaking existing features.

+---

+### 4. Cycle Time / Lead Time
+- **Measurement**:
+  - **Cycle Time**: Calculated from the time an issue is moved to “In Progress” until it is **closed in GitHub**.
+  - **Lead Time**: Calculated from the time an issue is created until it is **closed**.
+  Data will be extracted directly from GitHub issue and pull request timestamps.
+- **Impact**: Shorter times reflect greater agility and efficiency in delivery.
+Tracking delays highlights bottlenecks (e.g., review queues, unclear requirements) and supports process optimization for faster, more consistent releases.

+---

 ## 🧩 Project Model Canvas